benkeen/generatedata/README.md

 [![Build Status](https://travis-ci.com/benkeen/generatedata.svg?branch=master)](https://travis-ci.com/benkeen/generatedata)
 [![Coverage Status](https://coveralls.io/repos/github/benkeen/generatedata/badge.svg?branch=master)](https://coveralls.io/github/benkeen/generatedata?branch=master)

-> Beta version of v4 script and website here: https://site.generatedata4.com
+> [Sept 2021] Coming towards the end of the v4 Beta at last!
+Beta site: https://site.generatedata4.com
-> Please report all bugs in the issues section.
+> The current production site (generatedata.com) has now been copied to generatedata3.com and will soon be replaced
+> by the new script.
+We'll make the appropriate notifications on the website.

 This is the repo for the downloadable version of [generatedata.com](http://www.generatedata.com).
 The script is essentially an *engine* to generate any sort of random data in any format.
 It currently comes with 30 or